T-Troll/alienfx-tools/AlienFX-SDK/README.md

 - Better performance.
 Update rate can be very high for modern devices.
 - Tiny footprint both in code and RAM.
 - Full hardware features support - per-key and per-device effect set, hardware brightness, hardware power buttons.
-- Using direct hardware access, so no additional software requred.
+- Using direct hardware access, so no additional software required.

 ### Supported devices: